The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Introduction

-These recent results motivate us to consider path problems with prescribed start and end vertices under cardinality constraints on~$|V(P)\cap V_i|$ for each~$i$ such that~$1\leq i\leq c$.
-Our formulation contains as special cases the Hamiltonian path problem, the quasi-Hamiltonian path problem and the path-analogues of the cycle problems considered in~\cite{bangjensen2024generalized}.
-Using Schaefer's dichotomy theorem~\cite{DBLP:conf/stoc/Schaefer78}, we are able to settle the complexity of the problem when constraints take the form~$a\leq|V(P)\cap V_i|\leq b$ for all~$i$ with~$1\leq i\leq c$, where all color classes satisfy~$|V_i|=\alpha$, for almost all choices of parameters~$a$,~$b$ and~$\alpha$.
-We call this problem the \((a,b,\alpha)\)-color-constrained path problem, abbreviated as~$(a,b,\alpha)\text{-}\RCP$, a formal definition is given in \cref{sec:covering-path}.
-Concretely, we show the following:
+These results motivate us to consider path problems with prescribed start and end vertices under cardinality constraints on~$|V(P)\cap V_i|$ for each~$i$ such that~$1\leq i\leq c$.
+Concretely, we study the setting where constraints take the form~$a\leq|V(P)\cap V_i|\leq b$ for all~$i$ with~$1\leq i\leq c$, and all color classes have size exactly~$\alpha$.
+We call this problem the \((a,b,\alpha)\)-color-constrained path problem, abbreviated as~$(a,b,\alpha)\text{-}\RCP$.
+A formal definition is given in \cref{sec:covering-path}.
+This problem contains as special cases the Hamiltonian path problem, the quasi-Hamiltonian path problem and the path-analogues of the cycle problems considered in~\cite{DBLP:journals/dam/Bang-JensenWY25}.
+Using Schaefer's dichotomy theorem~\cite{DBLP:conf/stoc/Schaefer78}, we are able to settle the complexity of~$(a,b,\alpha)\text{-}\RCP$ for almost all choices of the parameters~$a$,~$b$ and~$\alpha$, proving the following:

 \begin{restatable*}{mtheoremq}{rstMtOne} Let~$(a,b,\alpha)\in\Z^3$ satisfy~$0\leq a\leq b\leq\alpha$ and~$b\geq1$.
-If~$(a,b)=(0,\alpha)$ or \(\alpha=1\), the problem~$(a,b,\alpha)\text{-}\RCP$ can be solved in polynomial-time.
-If~$\alpha\geq3$ and~$(a,b)\notin\{(0,\alpha),(\alpha,\alpha)\}$, the problem~$(a,b,\alpha)\text{-}\RCP$ is \NP-complete. \end{restatable*}
+If~$(a,b)=(0,\alpha)$ or \({\alpha=1}\), the problem~$(a,b,\alpha)\text{-}\RCP$ can be solved in polynomial-time.
+If~${(a,b)\notin\{(0,\alpha),(\alpha,\alpha)}\}$ and~$\alpha\geq3$, the problem~$(a,b,\alpha)\text{-}\RCP$ is \NP-complete. \end{restatable*}

 Thus, the unclassified cases are~$a=b=\alpha$, which corresponds to the Hamiltonian path problem, and the cases where~$\alpha=2$ with~$(a,b)\neq(0,2)$.
-While semicomplete bipartite digraphs have received special attention in the literature, e.g.\ in~\cite{DBLP:journals/jal/Yeo99}, we are unaware of any work that expressly deals with semicomplete multipartite digraphs of independence number at most~2.
-Thus, ours seems to be the first work studying this particular class.
+While semicomplete bipartite digraphs have received special attention in the literature, e.g.~in~\cite{DBLP:journals/jal/Yeo99}, we are unaware of any work that expressly deals with semicomplete multipartite digraphs of independence number at most~2.
+To the best of our knowledge, this is the first work studying this particular class.
 We generalize sufficient conditions for~$(x,y)$-Hamiltonian paths in semicomplete digraphs from~\cite{DBLP:journals/jal/Bang-JensenMT92} to sufficient conditions for \((x,y)\)-quasi-Hamiltonian paths in semicomplete multipartite digraphs.
 Concretely, we obtain the following results: